 Savvy Travel Secrets: Credit Card Hacks You Need to Know Before Traveling

 4. Fly During the Offseason for the Best Deals

-Many people enjoy taking summer vacations, but airport insiders know that traveling during the offseason is one of the best ways to find deals.
+Many people enjoy taking summer vacations, but airport insiders know that traveling during the offseason is one of the best ways to save on your next trip.

 Typically, traveling to your intended destination at off-peak times — for example, during the rainy season — can save you money.
-Do your research to find out your destination's "low season."
+Do your research to discover your destination's "low season."